-As the Dean of the Faculty of Engineering and Technology (FET), I welcome all new students to Vaal University of Technology (VUT).
-The VUT is the only University of Technology in the region of southern Gauteng in South Africa and the FET is at the forefront of training eligible South Africans towards becoming successful professional engineering technicians and professional engineering technologists as well as entrepreneurs.
-The faculty comprises of four (4) departments, namely:
+As the Dean of the Faculty of Engineering and Technology (FET), I extend a warm welcome to all new engineering students at Vaal University of Technology (VUT).
+VUT stands as the sole University of Technology in the southern Gauteng region of South Africa, with FET leading the charge in training aspiring professional engineering technicians, technologists, and entrepreneurs.

+Our faculty comprises four departments:

-- Department of Chemical and Metallurgical Engineering - Department of Civil Engineering - Department of Electrical Engineering: consists of Power Engineering, Electronic Engineering and Process Control and Computer Systems Engineering. - Department of Industrial Engineering and Operations Management and Mechanical Engineering
+- 1. Department of Chemical and Metallurgical Engineering - 2.
+Department of Civil Engineering - 3.
+Department of Electrical Engineering: including Power Engineering, Electronic Engineering, Process Control, and Computer Systems Engineering - 4.
+Department of Industrial Engineering and Operations Management, and Mechanical Engineering

-These departments have strong foundations in knowledge, driven for career practices.
-The programmes in the faculties are accredited by the Engineering Council of South Africa (ECSA), and our graduates are internationally recognised through their qualifications when registered with ECSA.
+Each Department is grounded in strong career-focused knowledge.
+Our programmes are accredited by the Engineering Council of South Africa (ECSA), ensuring that our graduates are internationally recognized upon registration with ECSA.